 de los Ríos, C.V., *López, J., & Morrell, E. (2015).
 Toward a critical pedagogy of race: Ethnic studies and literacies of power in high school classrooms.
 Race and Social Problems, 7(1), 84-96.

 de los Ríos, C.V.
 (2013).
 A curriculum of the borderlands: High school Chicana/o-Latina/o studies as sitios y lenguas.
 The Urban Review, 45(1), 58-73.

 de los Ríos, C.V., & Ochoa, G.L.
 (2012).
 The people united, shall never be divided: Reflections on collaboration, community, and change.
 Journal of Latinos and Education, 11(4), 271-279.

-* indicates the co-author is a community member or K-12 teacher.
+* indicates that the co-author is a K-12 teacher.

 Fellowships and Awards

 National Council of Teachers of English (NCTE) Alan C. Purves Award, 2018

 National Council of Teachers of English (NCTE) Promising Researcher Award, 2018

 Outstanding Dissertation Award, American Educational Research Association Special Interest Group: Critical Educators for Social Justice, 2018